Information about the Marijuana, Cannabis Testing Kits

 You get color charts from previous certified base line tests to match with your results and a THC % chart to match estimated % of THC and other chemicals.
 Represented as a chart of dots – each dot represents a % point.
 The larger the dot the more %, you compare the dots from your results to the ones on the chart; it is a basic chromatography way of testing substances

 These are some examples of the base line charts included,

 I have added 2 see through Chart, (1-25 and 26-50) You can put your sample behind the chart and see the size of your sample though the dot

-If you really want to get into a detailed way of defining your results ( other then a visual comparison of your results to the charts ) and you know a little bit about photo editing programs, you can download for free: http://imagej.nih.gov/ij/ ( this is a photo editing program that can produce a numeric number evaluation, based on the area or Mean of substance dot)) or try: http://www.justquantify.com/ .
-In both programs, you scan your results and scan the THC reference chart compare the density of the dots ( shows in a numeric form) on the reference chart and compare them to the density numbers or area of your sample results. that will give you a % value based on your chart.
+If you really want to get into a detailed way of defining your results (other than a visual comparison of your results to the charts ) and you know a little bit about photo editing programs, you can download for free: http://imagej.nih.gov/ij/ ( this is a photo editing program that can produce a numeric number evaluation, based on the area or Mean of substance dot) or try: http://www.justquantify.com/ .
+In both programs, you scan your results and scan the THC reference chart compare the density of the dots (shows in a numeric form) on the reference chart and compare them to the density numbers or area of your sample results that will give you a % value based on your chart.